 Open to penultimate or final year undergraduates only, studying any degree subject

-A paid internship for Summer 2013, hopefully leading to a job offer in 2013 or 2014, plus a one week trip to the Mars Cocoa Research Centre in Brazil.
+A paid internship for Summer 2014, with the potential for a graduate job offer starting in 2014 or 2015, plus a one week trip to the Wrigley Global Headquarters in Chicago, USA.

 What are the entry criteria?

 We're searching the best universities in the UK to find the outstanding future business leader of the year.
 We're looking for a winning mix of personal skills, career motivation and an excellent academic record.
-The rewards are great: the winner will be awarded a paid internship for Summer 2013, hopefully leading to a job offer in 2013 or 2014, plus a one week trip to the Mars Cocoa Research Centre in Brazil.
+The rewards are great: the winner will be awarded a paid internship for Summer 2014, with the potential for a graduate job offer starting in 2014 or 2015, plus a one week trip to the Wrigley Global Headquarters in Chicago, USA.